 I am honestly not qualified to supervise research projects in general areas of business and management, or in IT systems implementation studies - please do not get in touch to propose such projects.
 My many colleagues in the rest of the business school would make much more appropriate potential supervisors.

-I am currently on sabbatical leave although I continue to supervise 5 postgraduate research students and one ESRC post-doctoral fellow.
-Whilst on sabbatical leave I am not currently actively looking to take on new PhD students - but will always be open to strong applicants with an interesting project idea.
-If you've read this far and you have a strong idea please email me!
+I am currently supervising 6 postgraduate research students and one ESRC post-doctoral fellow.
+I am not actively seeking additional students at the moment - but will always be open to strong applicants with an interesting project idea.
+If you've read this far and you have a genuinely strong project idea that is genuinely relevant to my interests then by all means do get in touch.
+It is a good idea to always copy in the departmental PhD programme co-ordinator to any such correspondence.
+The current PhD co-ordinator for this division is Dr Oliver Laasch.